gvwilson/sensibleadventures/wrestler/wrestler.md

 they're all right,"
 she says aloud,
-taking a small wooden box from the shelf behind her and setting it casually on the counter between them.
+taking a small wooden box from the shelf behind her and setting it on the counter between them.
 "These three years gone, when ice locked the harbour early?
 We'd have most of us starved if Walker and his folk hadn't helped us out."